PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Implementation Details

 \paragraph{Shape-Net Car.} This industrial benchmark focuses on automotive aerodynamic simulation at 72 km/h driving conditions.
 The task requires simultaneous prediction of surface pressure and surrounding air velocity.
 Vehicle geometries are sourced from the ``car" category of the ShapeNet repository and discretized into unstructured meshes with approximately 32,000 points combining surface and volumetric elements.
 The input is preprocessed to include mesh point positions, signed distance functions, and normal vectors.
 The predicted fields can be used to compute drag coefficients for design optimization.
 The training set contains 789 samples, and the test set contains 100 samples~\cite{CARumetani2018learning}.

 \paragraph{AirfRANS.} This dataset contains high-fidelity Reynolds-Averaged Navier-Stokes simulation data for airfoils from the NACA 4- and 5-digit series.
 Unlike the Airfoil benchmark, AirfRANS features diverse airfoil shapes under varying Reynolds numbers ($3 \times 10^6$ to $6 \times 10^6$) and angles of attack ($-5°$ to $15°$), with finer unstructured meshes of 32,000 points per sample.
 Air velocity, pressure, and viscosity are recorded for surrounding regions, along with surface pressure.
 Both lift and drag coefficients can be computed from the predicted fields.
 However, as noted in the original paper, air velocity estimation remains challenging for aircraft, causing all deep models to perform poorly on drag coefficient prediction.
 Therefore, we focus primarily on lift coefficient and volume/surface physical quantity prediction accuracy.
-The training set contains 800 samples, and the test set contains 200 samples~\cite{AIRANSbonnet2022airfrans}.
+The training set contains 800 samples, and the test set contains 200 samples~\cite{AIRANSbonnet2022airfrans}. \paragraph{AirCraft.} This benchmark comprises high-fidelity CFD simulations of over 30 aircraft wing designs under five different inflow conditions, varying in Mach number, angle of attack, and sideslip angle.
+Each sample is discretized into approximately 300,000 unstructured 3D mesh points, with inputs consisting of spatial coordinates $(x, y, z)$ and surface normal vectors.
+The model is required to predict six physical quantities: pressure coefficient $C_p$, fluid density $\rho$, velocity components $(u, v, w)$, and pressure $p$.
+These simulations are generated by aerodynamicists using industrial CFD solvers, ensuring high physical fidelity.
+The dataset contains 140 training samples and 10 test samples, making it a challenging benchmark for large-scale 3D aerodynamic modeling~\cite{trans++DBLP:conf/icml/LuoWZXD0L25}.